-Asking if the Book of Mormon is true, or asking if the Book of Mormon is false may sound like the same question, but in truth the questions are worlds apart.
-I found it a lot easier to accept something I have always believed in to be truth, than to fight against my spiritual understanding and ask the Lord if it is all an illusion.
+Asking if the Book of Mormon is true, or asking if the Book of Mormon is false may sound like the same question, but in reality the questions are worlds apart.
+I found it a lot easier to accept something I have always believed in to be truth, than to fight against my spiritual upbringing and ask the Lord if it is all an illusion.

 Once I realized the difference I finally understood why people were telling me no. In their understanding of truth, it was absolutely ludicrous for the Savior to say the Book of Mormon was true.
 For them they knew the Book of Mormon was false, and no one, including Christ could convince them otherwise.

 This realization helped me see how important it was to ask if what I believed in was false.
-Having this intellectual and soul awaking experience really turned my world upside down and inside out.
-I realized I couldn’t continue preaching the salvation of Christ using the Book of Mormon (or even the Bible for that matter) as a source without first knowing that these words were the fruits of the Son of God.
+Having this intellectual and soul awakening experience really turned my world upside down and inside out.
+I realized I couldn’t continue preaching the salvation of Christ using the Book of Mormon (or even the Bible for that matter) as a source without first knowing that these words were the fruits of truth.

 I clearly remember the night I decided to pray on the possibility of the falsehood of the Book of Mormon.
 I waited until my companion was asleep before I slipped out of my covers and knelt by my bed.
 I had made up my mind that the only thing that mattered to me was to follow the Savior.
 If that meant forsaking all that I had been taught and going a different path than I was prepared to do so.